Washington DC · Operators

 Operator shapes inside DC.

 • Defense and dual-use technology.
 Israeli, Korean, UK, and European operators landing into DC for US DOD, US Air Force, US Navy, and US Army procurement targets, plus dual-use technology firms with both commercial and defense addressable markets.
-The federal procurement reader expects federal past-performance categories, ITAR and EAR posture awareness, and US DOD reference architecture before the home commercial outcome lands.
+The federal procurement buyer expects federal past-performance categories, ITAR and EAR posture awareness, and US DOD reference architecture before the home commercial outcome lands.

 • NIH-adjacent biotech and medtech.
 International biotech and medtech operators choosing the Bethesda corridor for NIH proximity, NIH-adjacent translational research, FDA proximity, and federal health procurement.